Mince-python/Mince-python/README.md

 ## Hello there 👋

 👋 Hi, I’m Taofeeq (p.k.a Al iman)
+👨🏼‍💻 A curious apprentice on a continuous learning journey, majoring in Web development, and I aim to specialize in front-end development and hope to progress to back-end development and finally to full-stack development

-👨🏼‍💻 A curious apprentice on a continuous learning journey 🎯 Focused on building clean, maintainable, and scalable web applications 💻 Continuously honing my skills in modern technologies 🌱 Currently diving deeper into Javascript and Frontend technologies 🌐 Excited about the potential of Web 3.0, Blockchain, and decentralized applications 👨‍🔬 Experimenting with serverless architecture and edge computing to optimize web performance 🫠 Aware of 'There is no one solution, but always a better one...'
+🎯 Focused on building clean, maintainable, and scalable web applications 💻 Continuously honing my skills in modern technologies 🌱 Currently diving deeper into JavaScript and Frontend technologies 🌐 Excited about the potential of Web 3.0, Blockchain, and decentralized applications 👨‍🔬 Experimenting with serverless architecture and edge computing to optimize web performance 🫠 Aware of 'There is no one solution, but always a better one...'